AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: views-locations.png

-GPS uses the :guilabel:`Location` view, which is also read-only, to display a list of locations in source files (for example, when performing a global search or displaying compilation results).
+GNAT Studio uses the :guilabel:`Location` view, which is also read-only, to display a list of locations in source files (for example, when performing a global search or displaying compilation results).

 It displays a hierarchy of categories, each of which contain files, each, in turn, containing messages at specific locations.
 The category describes